 The details of the project will be laid out in a series of documents, all focusing on individual aspects the project.
 Currently the following documents are available:

- Project Synopsis (this document)
+ AVHD Project Synopsis (this document)

+This document provides a high level overview of the project.

- Definitions tbd.
+ VQEG Definitions

 VQEG uses specific terminology.
 Important definitions and abbreviations are described in this document.

-Note: This document is not specific to the MM2 project!
+Note: This document is not specific to the AVHD project!

- MM2 Detailed Description of Test Conditions
+ AVHD Detailed Description of Test Conditions

 Describe applications, resolutions, temporal structure and distortions we are looking at.
 Also, the procedures for PVS creation should be mentioned here.
 Limits of source sequences (SRCs), processed sequences (PVSs) and test conditions (HRCs) are described.
 This is the “handbook” for data base generation and model designers.

- Subjective Test Method tbd.
+ AVHD Subjective Test Method tbd.

-This document describes the subjective method used to generate subjective audio-visual databases used for the training and validation of the MM2 model.
+This document describes the subjective method used to generate subjective audio-visual databases used for the training and validation of the AVHD model.

- Model Requirements tbd.
+ AVHD Model Requirements tbd.

-This document describes the input and output of the models as well as other aspects which are important with regard to the implementation of MM2 models.
+This document describes the input and output of the models as well as other aspects which are important with regard to the implementation of AVHD models.
 Only implementation related aspects are mentioned.

- Data Analysis tbd.
+ AVHD Data Analysis tbd.

-This document describes the statistical procedures used to characterize the proposed MM2 models.
+This document describes the statistical procedures used to characterize the proposed AVHD models.
 It will most likely be a reference to P.1401.

- Multimedia 2 Test Plan tbd.
+ AVHD Test Plan tbd.

-This document describes how models shall be developed (competitive/collaborativ) and validated, as well as the schedule and other organizational aspects.
+This document describes how models shall be developed (competitively/collaboratively) and validated, as well as the schedule and other organizational aspects.
 The subjective method, model requirements etc. are references to other documents listed here.